Richard G. Newell: Testimony, Analysis, and Commentary

+Newell goes on that “To avoid the worst impacts of climate change, the story of energy requires a new script.
+A true energy transition will be a story of addition but also one of subtraction—in particular, reducing carbon emissions.”

 Notable Research, Awards, and Memberships

+Newell has published widely on topics such as energy innovation, climate policy, and energy efficiency.
 Newell was awarded the USAEE Adelman-Frankel Award from the US Association for Energy Economics in 2018 for contributions to the field of energy economics.

 His 2002 paper, "The Induced Innovation Hypothesis and Energy-Saving Technological Change," earned the 2017 Publication of Enduring Quality Award from the Association of Environmental and Resource Economists.
 His 2003 paper, "Discounting the Distant Future: How Much Do Uncertain Rates Increase Valuations?" was awarded the 2006 Petry Prize for the Economics of Climate Change, and later informed estimation methods for the social cost of carbon.

 Newell has been a research associate at the National Bureau of Economic Research and a member of the USAEE, American Economics Association, and Association of Environmental and Resource Economics.
 He has served on advisory boards of the National Academy of Sciences and other institutions.